hongkunyoo/hongkunyoo.github.io/_posts/2021-03-02-mlops-jupyterflow-en.markdown

 ![JupyterHub](/assets/images/jupyterflow/newpod.png)

-What if there is a ML tool which is smart enough to find the container image, ML code and H.P. from jupyter notebook `Pod` and constructs a Kubernetes manifest file and send it to k8s master, data scientist can run their ML code without **containerization job & writing k8s manifest**.
+What if there is a ML tool which is smart enough to find the container image, ML code and H.P. from jupyter notebook `Pod` and constructs a Kubernetes manifest file and send it to k8s master, then data scientist can run their ML code without **containerization job & writing k8s manifest**.

 **Is there really such a tool that can do this?**